iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-We create a new object for the note but omit the <i>id</i> property, since it's better to let the server generate ids for our resources!
+We create a new object for the note **but omit the *id* property, since it's better to let the server generate ids for our resources!**

-The object is sent to the server using the axios <em>post</em> method.
+The object is sent to the server using the axios `post` method.
 The registered event handler logs the response that is sent back from the server to the console.

 When we try to create a new note, the following output pops up in console:

 ![](../../images/2/20e.png)

-The newly created note resource is stored in the value of the <i>data</i> property of the _response_ object.
+The newly created note resource is stored in the value of the *data* property of the _response_ object.

-Sometimes it can be useful to inspect HTTP requests in the <i>Network</i> tab of Chrome developer tools, which was used heavily at the beginning of [part 0](/en/part0/fundamentals_of_web_apps#http-get):
+Sometimes it can be useful to inspect HTTP requests in the *Network* tab of Chrome developer tools, which was used heavily at the beginning of [part 0](/en/part0/fundamentals_of_web_apps#http-get):

 ![](../../images/2/21e.png)

 We can use the inspector to check that the headers sent in the POST request are what we expected them to be, and that their values are correct.

-Since the data we sent in the POST request was a JavaScript object, axios automatically knew to set the appropriate <i>application/json</i> value for the <i>Content-Type</i> header.
+Since the data we sent in the POST request was a JavaScript object, **axios automatically knew to set the appropriate *application/json* value for the *Content-Type* header.**

 The new note is not rendered to the screen yet.
-This is because we did not update the state of the <i>App</i> component when we created the new note.
+This is because we did not update the state of the *App* component when we created the new note.
 Let's fix this:

 ```js
 addNote = event => {